InfinityBowman/spfx-parquet-viewer/docs/walkthrough.md

 ui-app (Vite build) ──► vendored bundle ──► SPFx/Heft build ──► webpack ──► .sppkg
 ```

+Two steps, run separately:

+1. `cd ui-app && pnpm build` compiles the UI into `src/webparts/parquetViewer/vendor/explorer/explorer.js` (a committed, vendored file).
+This does **not** happen automatically — rerun it whenever the UI changes.
-`nvm use && npm run build` at the root rebuilds the Vite bundle, copies it into the SPFx `lib/` output (via `staticAssetsToCopy` in `config/typescript.json`), and packages everything into `sharepoint/solution/spfx-parquet-viewer.sppkg`.
-That file gets uploaded to a tenant's **App Catalog**; the app is then added to a site, the web part added to a page, and the author sets the parquet file path in the property pane.
+2. `nvm use && npm run build` at the root runs the SPFx/Heft build: the rig's built-in `copy-javascript` task copies every `.js` under `src/` (including the vendored bundle) into `lib/`, webpack bundles it, and the result is packaged into `sharepoint/solution/spfx-parquet-viewer.sppkg`.

+That `.sppkg` gets uploaded to a tenant's **App Catalog**; the app is then added to a site, the web part added to a page, and the author sets the parquet file path in the property pane.

-For local dev against the hosted workbench: `nvm use && npm start` runs the Vite watch build and `heft start` together.
+For local dev against the hosted workbench: rebuild the UI bundle if it changed (`cd ui-app && pnpm build`), then `nvm use && npm start` runs `heft start` and opens the workbench.

 ## Toolchain gotcha